 How to Get to Colmar

 By Car: If you’re following my Alsace road trip itinerary, then you’ll be arriving by car.
-Assuming you picked up your car in Strasbourg, it is about 50 minutes along with the A 35.
+Assuming you picked up your rental car in Strasbourg, it is about 50 minutes along with the A 35.

 By Train: Colmar is pretty accessible for Europeans.
 I always advocate for train travel within Europe to reduce your carbon output.
-Plus, the trains are comfortable, and you can sit back and relax, and the snowy landscapes unfold.
+Plus, the trains are comfortable and you can sit back and relax, as the snowy landscapes unfold.
 The best way to reach Colmar by train is first to navigate to Strasbourg.
 From there you can take the non-stop TVG train to Colmar which is only about 25 minutes!

 If you plan to take full advantage of the Colmar region and visit the small Alsatian towns in the vicinity for Christmas, you’ll need to plan your itinerary carefully.
 While the Colmar Christmas markets are on from the end of November to the end of December, several nearby smaller markets are open only on a select few weekends.

-You’ll want at least 2 full days in the Colmar region – 1 day for Colmar and 1 day for nearby Christmas markets.
+You’ll want at least 2-3 full days in the Colmar region – 1-2 days for Colmar and 1 day for nearby Christmas markets.
 Depending on your travel type, you might want 3 nights to take it at a slower pace and avoid traveling at night.
-If you’re a person that doesn’t mind packing things in, then 2 nights and 2 full days should be plenty.
+If you’re a person that doesn’t mind packing things in, then 2 nights and 2-3 full days should be plenty.

 Christmas Market Dates and Opening Hours

-2021 Colmar Christmas Market Dates
+2022 Colmar Christmas Market Dates

-2021 Riquewihr Christmas Market Dates
+2022 Riquewihr Christmas Market Dates

-2021 Kaysersberg Christmas Market Dates
+2022 Kaysersberg Christmas Market Dates

-10 am – 8 pm
+- 10 am – 8 pm

 2022 Ribeauvillé Christmas Market Dates